CSbyGB/pentips/mobile-app/android.md

 - Open Burp Suite go to the proxy tab.
 Then go to the Options tab click on "Import / export CA certificate"
 - Select Certificate in DER format
 - Push the certificate to your device `adb push path/to/my/cert.der /data/local/tmp/cert-der.crt`
+- You can also drag and drop it if you use and emulator

 ### Configure Burp with Android Studio